kunukn/vue-2-datepicker/README.md

 headlineDayFormatter
 headlineMonthFormatter
 headlineYearFormatter
-use - rtl
+useRtl
 ```

-Or you can let the library do the formatting and localisation using the loaded language.
+Or you can let the library do the formatting and localization using the loaded language.

 ### Code snippets